artefactual/archivematica-docs/admin-manual/installation-setup/customization/scaling-archivematica.rst

 --------

 Archivematica includes a number of features and options to improve scalability & performance.
-The default configuration options are geared towards “typical” use cases and for many users won’t require any modification.
+The default configuration options are geared towards "typical" use cases and for many users won't require any modification.
 However, some users will benefit from optimizing configuration options to meet their specific preservation needs & available computing resources.

 This guide describes three broad approaches to scaling & optimization and the specific techniques available to each approach.

-This is not a detailed ‘how to’ guide or set of specific recommendations.
+This is not a detailed 'how to' guide or set of specific recommendations.
 The goal here is to explain what broad strategies are available and enough of the implementation details to allow skilled administrators to choose and implement the right strategy for their institution.